📖 Navigation

 A pattern in ModCodePattern is a rule that defines what should happen when certain events occur in your codebase.
 Think of it as an "if-then" automation rule:

-IF you create a new React component in src/components/
+You create a new React component in src/components/

-THEN remind me to:
+Remind me to:

 • Add the export to src/components/index.ts